Doctor Who missing episodes: Episodes

+Note: Except for Invasion of the Dinosaurs and Death to the Daleks, all Third Doctor episodes already have 16 mm telerecordings existing in the BBC archives.

 Sources of recovered episodes

 In the years since the BBC archive was first audited in 1978, a number of episodes then absent have been returned from various sources.

 BBC holdings

 Film Library oddities

 When the BBC audited its Film Library in 1977, only 47 episodes were found to exist.
 These Film Library copies were a random sampling of viewing prints for various episodes, along with seven of the nine episodes that had originally been telerecorded onto film for editing and/or transmission, rather than recorded to videotape.
 These film-originated masters were stored in the Film Library, rather than in the Engineering Department with the videotapes.
 The presence of the viewing prints is less easily explained.

 The Film Library's remit covers material originated on film, not on videotape – yet two of the film-originated episodes of Doctor Who (The Power of the Daleks Episode 6 and The Wheel in Space Episode 5) were junked by the Film Library, while it held such unexplained material as 16 mm copies of The Tenth Planet Episodes 1–3, presumably viewing prints which were mistakenly returned to them at some point instead of BBC Enterprises.
 Most surprisingly of all, they also retained a 16 mm telerecording copy of the original untransmitted pilot, presumably a viewing print made in 1963 and subsequently lodged at the Library.

 The Film Library also held high-quality original film sequences made for insertion into videotaped episodes.
-Some of these, such as those from Episodes 1–2 of The Daleks' Master Plan, survive to this day.
+Some of these, such as those from Episodes 1 and 2 of The Daleks' Master Plan, survive to this day.
 Other junked sequences were mistakenly entered into a film library computer system, leading to an impression that they had existed for some years afterward, and inaccurate speculation that the BBC was still destroying clips well into the early 1980s.